Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous

 The loss is updated separately since all objectives do not share the same magnitude and may conflict with each other for optimization.
 Networks involving similarity loss computations are $\Phi$, $\mathcal{T}$, $\Theta$, and $\mathcal{P}$.

-\textbf{State Augmentation:} The state augmentation $\upsilon$ given input state $s_t$ comprises two steps specific for driving scenarios.
-1) The absolute coordinate is transformed to be Cartesian coordinate centered to ego vehicle along its longitudinal axis to focus more on the local variations.
-2) All points are processed with random rotations between $[-\frac{\pi}{2}, -\frac{\pi}{2}]$ by ego center to build different views for the states.
+\textbf{State Augmentation:} The state augmentation $\upsilon$ given input state $s_t$ comprises two steps for driving scenarios.
+1) The absolute coordinate is transformed to be Cartesian coordinate centered on the ego vehicle along its longitudinal axis to focus more on the local variations.
+2) All points are processed with random rotations